AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 # Azure-SQL-DW-Synapse-Test-Case-Runner
-Cross platform tool for running test cases in a serial or concurrently and log the results to a set of tables to see the results.
+The below will help you perform a data warehouse test on SQL DW / Synapse and help you understand how to compare the results to other vendors.
+There is also a cross platform tool for running test cases in a serial or concurrently and log the results to a set of tables to see the results.

 ## How you use
 - Create your database in Azure